dedupeio/dedupe/docs/Variable-definition.rst

 An 'Address' variable should be used for United States addresses.
-It uses the `usaddress <http://usaddress.readthedocs.org/en/latest/>`__ package to split apart and address string into components like address number, street name, and street type and compared.
+It uses the `usaddress <http://usaddress.readthedocs.org/en/latest/>`__ package to split apart an address string into components like address number, street name, and street type and compares component to component.

 .. code:: python